Need A New Opportunity to Build a Billion Dollar Business? Deal with the Fake News Problem

-You’ve probably heard over the last little while from a number of different sources that people feel or certain companies media and Internet companies feel they (or more accurately, their customers) were being inundated with something known as “fake news”.
+You’ve probably heard over the last little while from a number of different sources that people feel or certain companies’ media, and Internet companies feel they (or, more accurately, their customers) are being inundated with something known as “fake news.”
 I thought it was interesting (and coincidental) that the term seems to have cropped up right after the election.

 - Fake News = Fact Checked Lie Published as News

 - It’s what we used to call tabloid news.
 It’s made up, sometimes using elements of truth, but often containing nothing that is true at all.

 - Propaganda is intentionally deployed to make the reader take real-world action on a premise that is demonstrably false.